 - Disaster recovery.
 IT environments face constant data loss, corruption, and ransomware threats.
 Ensuring rapid recovery from data loss events, and helps restore worker productivity with lower risks.
 Backups commonly run on an automated, periodic schedule – capturing most recent copies of user data.
 Coupled with granular and point-in-time restore capability data backup and recovery solutions offer administrators and users with comprehensive and efficient tools to rapidly restore data.

 - Remote management.
 With SaaS backup, users benefit from the ability to manage and protect their users – from remote locations.
 Backups can be automated, and run silently in the background, without any impact to user productivity.
 Geo-location & remote wipe functions, also give governance controls to ensure data never gets into the wrong hands.
 This enables admins to deploy with ease, and comprehensive protect users from centralized location.

 Yes!
-Metallic® Endpoint Backup and Recovery offers powerful, award-winning data protection for desktops and laptops – in a simple SaaS-delivered solution.
-With automated daily backups, advanced encryption, granular search, and flexible point-time and item-level restore options, Metallic comprehensively safeguards data from deletion, corruption and attack.
+Commvault® Endpoint Backup and Recovery offers powerful, award-winning data protection for desktops and laptops – in a simple SaaS-delivered solution.
+With automated daily backups, advanced encryption, granular search, and flexible point-time and item-level restore options, Commvault comprehensively safeguards data from deletion, corruption and attack.